 Unlike sheep and cows, pigs cannot live on grass alone.
 As omnivores, they need a higher-calorie, higher-protein diet than grass can provide, which is why most pigs today are raised on a grain and soy mixture to grow them big, fast.
 Prior to the rise of large-scale animal feeding operations, pigs’ wide range of tastes made them ideal waste processors on diversified farms and garden plots; much of the food that we throw out in the kitchen or scrape from our plates is perfectly suited to their palates.

 That’s why last year, rather than purchasing feed for the pigs at Stone Barns Center, our livestock team decided to see how we could tap into local waste streams to feed them.
-Now our pigs chow down each day on delights such as kitchen scraps from Blue Hill at Stone Barns (about 1,000 pounds per week), apple pomace from Thompson’s Cider Mill, trimmings from Raw Revolution organic snack bars and dairy past its sell-by date from a local grocery store—as well as the obvious discarded plant material from our fields and greenhouse.
-Captain Lawrence Brewing Company supplies us with a large and important portion of the pigs’ diet: spent grain, which we ferment with molasses to preserve it and make it easier for the pigs to digest.
+Now our pigs chow down each day on delights such as kitchen scraps from Blue Hill at Stone Barns (about 1,000 pounds per week), apple pomace from Thompson’s Cider Mill, pumpkins from local farms and dairy past its sell-by date from a local grocery store—as well as discarded plant material from our fields and greenhouse.
+Captain Lawrence Brewing Company supplies us with a large and important portion of the pigs’ diet: spent brewer’s grain, which we ferment with molasses to preserve it and make it easier for the pigs to digest.

 Our pigs have a chance to find their own food, too.
 Because their natural habitat is forest, we want to keep them there as much as possible.
 But pigs’ intense interest in rooting and their high-nitrogen manure can be damaging if they’re not moved frequently.
 The solution?
 Pinwheel paddocks.